oehf/ipf/boot/ipf-hpd-spring-boot-starter/src/site/markdown/index.md

 ```

-`ipf-hpd-spring-boot-starter` auto-configures ATNA auditor beans for transactions of the IHE HPD profile.

-This starter module also transitively depends on `cxf-spring-boot-starter-jaxws` (https://cxf.apache.org/docs/springboot.html) that sets up the CXF
+This starter module transitively depends on `cxf-spring-boot-starter-jaxws` (https://cxf.apache.org/docs/springboot.html) that sets up the CXF
 web service stack, so you don't have to care about this anymore.

 `ipf-hpd-spring-boot-starter` provides the following application properties: